StevensND/ghidra-port-mods-guide/Switch Guides/GDB/Using GDB on Switch (Real Hardware)/GDB Commands/readme.md

-Type the following commands one by one and press after the type:
+Type the following commands one by one and press Enter after typing

 ```
 set logging enabled on